pepesync/dev-docs/docs/use-mainnet/transact.md

 ### Other wallets

-Linea is a permissionless, EVM-compatible network.
-That means that if you want to use a different wallet with Linea, you might be able to, using the network information found under [Network info and deployed contracts](./info-contracts.md).
+PepeSync is a permissionless, EVM-compatible network.
+That means that if you want to use a different wallet with PepeSync, you might be able to, using the network information found under [Network info and deployed contracts](./info-contracts.md).

 </TabItem>